stompchicken/connect4/doc/connect4.md

 > Solve Connect Four, exactly, on a 2012 Macbook Air in no less than eight hours.

-Connect Four is a [solved game](http://en.wikipedia.org/wiki/Connect_Four#Mathematical_solution), it was solved independently by James Dow Allen and Victor Allis in the late 80s.
+Connect Four is a [solved game](http://en.wikipedia.org/wiki/Connect_Four#Mathematical_solution).
+It was solved independently by James Dow Allen and Victor Allis in the late 80s.

+Fhourstones

+* It's interesting to do something even if someone has done it before
+* It's better tested and better explained
+* I learned a lot about performance tuning algon the way.

 It's a win for white.
 This is well known.

 Minimax